 All Ack context: if the originator had set the All Ack Support subfield in the HE Capabilities element to 1(#Ed), then the recipient may set the Ack Type field to 1 and the TID subfield to 14 to indicate the successful reception of all the MPDUs (#6619)carried in the eliciting A-MPDU or multi-TID A-MPDU(#5979).
 Otherwise the recipient shall not set the Ack Type field to 1 and the TID subfield to 14.
 The Multi-STA BlockAck frame shall contain only one Per AID TID Info field(#7734) addressed to an originator in the Multi-STA BlockAck frame.

-Pre-association ack context: A recipient receiving a single MMPDU from the unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0, AID subfield to 2045, and the TID field to 15 in the Per AID TID Info field, and the BA information set to the intended recipient's MAC address to indicate the successful reception of that MMPDU.(#9120)
+Pre-association ack context: A recipient receiving a single management frame from the unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0, AID subfield to 2045, and the TID field to 15 in the Per AID TID Info field, and the BA information set to the intended recipient's MAC address to indicate the successful reception of that management frame.(#9120)

-Ack context: If the recipient had set the Ack-Enabled A-MPDU Support subfield in the HE Capabilities element to 1, then the recipient receiving a single MPDU (i.e., MPDU in an A-MPDU subframe with EOF = 1)(#8481), that requires an acknowledgment, shall set the Ack Type field to 1 and the TID field to the TID value of that MPDU(#3203) to indicate the successful reception of that MPDU or to the TID value of 15 to indicate the successful reception of the MPDU that is an Action frame or PS-Poll frame(#5652, #5651, #5065).
-If a received multi-TID A-MPDU contains one or more MPDUs where each MPDU corresponds to a unique TID and has the EOF subfield set to 1 in the preceding nonzero length MPDU delimiter, solicits an immediate acknowledgment, then the Multi-STA BlockAck frame may contain multiple occurrences of unique AID TID Info fields(#7734), with Ack Type field equal to 1, one for each such successfully received MPDU requesting an acknowledgment.(#9446) The allowed values for the TID field in this context are 0 to 7 (for indicating acknowledgement of QoS Data or QoS Null frames) or 15 (for indicating acknowledgement of an Action frame or a Management frame sent by the unassociated HE STA, e.g., Association Request(#9120)).
+Ack context: If the recipient had set the Ack-Enabled A-MPDU Support subfield in the HE Capabilities element to 1, then the recipient receiving an [11740] EOF-MPDU (#8481), that requires an acknowledgment, shall set the Ack Type field to 1 and the TID field to the TID value of if that EOF-MPDU(#3203) is a QoS Data frame or to the TID value of 15 if the EOF-MPDU is a management frame or PS-Poll frame(#5652, #5651, #5065).
+If a received A-MPDU contains more than one EOF-MPDUs that solicits an immediate acknowledgment, then the Multi-STA BlockAck frame shall contain multiple occurrences of unique AID TID Info fields(#7734), with Ack Type field equal to 1, one for each such successfully received EOF-MPDU.(#9446) The allowed values for the TID field in this context are 0 to 7 (for indicating acknowledgement of QoS Data or QoS Null frames) or 15 (for indicating acknowledgement of management frame or PS Poll frame [12631] (#9120)).

 BlockAck context: The recipient shall set the Ack Type field to 0 and the TID field of a Per AID TID Info field(#7734) to the TID value of MPDUs requesting block acknowledgement that are carried in the eliciting A-MPDU or multi-TID A-MPDU.
 The Multi-STA BlockAck frame may contain multiple occurrences of these Per AID TID Info fields(#7734) addressed to an originator, one for each MPDU that is requesting block acknowledgement, in which case the Block Ack Starting Sequence Control and Block Ack Bitmap fields shall be set according to 10.24.7 (HT-immediate block ack extensions) for each block ack session, and according to 27.3 (Fragmentation and defragmentation) for each block ack session with dynamic fragmentation.
 The allowed values for the TID field in this context are 0 to 7 (for indicating block acknowledgement of QoS Data frames).
 Variable bitmap lengths can be included in the Per AID TID Info field(#7734) when the originator and recipient negotiate their use as defined in 27.4.3 (Negotiation of block ack bitmap lengths).